What you need to know about the Taliban, Afghanistan and what Sturgeon said about Afghan refugees in Scotland

 Citizens have rushed to Kabul airport alongside British nationals, including interpreters and civil servants, to try and board commercial flights.

-According to reports today (16 August), commercial flights out of the capital’s airport have now been grounded – with US troops firing gunshots into the air on the airport’s tarmac this morning as Afghan nationals attempted to board Western military flights.
+Commercial flights out of the capital’s airport were grounded on 16 August as Afghans tried to flee the country – with US troops firing gunshots into the air on the airport’s tarmac this morning as Afghan nationals attempted to board Western military flights.

 Here’s what you need to know about the Taliban, Afghanistan and comments from UK politicians as events unfold.